 Anne Lindbergh received the U.S. Flag Association Cross of Honor.
 In 1934, she became the first woman to receive the National Geographic Society's Hubbard Gold Medal.

-Lindbergh established herself as a distinguished author as well; her literary works include Listen the Wind (1938) and Bring Me a Unicorn (1972).
+Lindbergh established herself as a distinguished author as well; her literary works include North to the Orient (1935), Listen!
+The Wind (1938), and Bring Me a Unicorn (1972).

 Wherever Anne Morrow Lindbergh flew, this helmet was also there.
 Join our conservation department taking a look at the helmet's history, and future.